 This circuit is for a switching shunt-mode charge controller.
-In a shunt-mode circuit, the solar panel is connected directly to the battery via a series diode.
+In a shunt-mode circuit, the solar panel is connected to the battery via a series diode.
 The diode prevents battery current from flowing back through the PV panel at night.
 When the solar panel charges the battery up to the desired full voltage, the shunt circuit connects a resistive load across the battery in order to absorb the excess PV charging current.
 An alternate but similar approach to this switching shunt-mode PV regulator is the Analog Shunt-Mode circuit.

 Wind generators should always be connected to a load in order to keep the blades from spinning too fast in gusts of wind.
 If a wind generator is operated with no load, the rapid spinning can damage the blades and wear out the bearings.
 See my WGR1 12 Volt Wind Generator Regulator circuit for a working design.

 Solar Panel Open Circuit Voltage: 18V (36 cells) Solar Panel Short Circuit Current: 200mA max (up to 1 A with a different load resistor).
 Battery Voltage: 12V (nom.)
 Battery Capacity: 0.1 to 20 Amp-Hours

 Solar current is routed from the PV panel through the 1N5818 Schottky diode to the battery.
 When the battery reaches the full setpoint, the circuit turns on the IRFD110 MOSFET transistor and the the 68 ohm 3W dump load resistor is connected across the battery, absorbing the unneeded charge current.